Here are some things that you should do before you arrive at Kent.

 At Kent we offer different types of accommodation to suit a variety of needs including a mix of catered and self-catered, sociable and quiet and en-suite and shared facility room options to choose from.

 You can apply online now for your accommodation, so as soon as you know your travel plans it’s a good idea to apply as our rooms are allocated on a first come, first served basis.
 If you have a question about applying just reach out and contact our Accommodation team.

 You’ll need to get your finances in order before fresher’s week.
 This may not seem like the most exciting task when preparing for university, but it’s one of the most important.
 We have put together a Money Timeline that covers everything.
 If you are staying in campus accommodation also take a look at our ‘how to pay accommodation fees’ page.

 Decide what to take

-Find out what’s provided at your accommodation to avoid making unnecessary purchases, and check how much storage you’ll have – there’s no point taking things you don’t have the space to keep.
+Whether you’re living on our Canterbury campus, in our Medway accommodation or living off campus find out what’s provided at your accommodation to avoid making unnecessary purchases, and check how much storage you’ll have – there’s no point taking things you don’t have the space to keep.
 We have written a blog post about the items you will need.

 Railcards offer value for money if you travel by train, saving you at least 1/3 on most rail fares.
 There are a variety of railcards available from the 16-25 Railcard, 26-30 Railcard and the Family railcard.
-You can find more information about them here.

 Many schools put their reading lists online weeks before their courses begin, or will send you the details via email.
 This will give you an idea of what to expect from your workload, and getting a head start on reading will build your confidence for lectures.